buildkite/agent-stack-k8s/README.md

 #### SSH key

+We would recommend [making the agent its own ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [adding it as a deploy key to the repository you want to test](https://docs.github.com/en/developers/overview/managing-deploy-keys), or using [a machine user with a dedicated ssh key](https://docs.github.com/en/developers/overview/managing-deploy-keys#machine-users).
+But for simplicity during local testing you can also use your own ssh key.

-We would recommend using [a machine user with a dedicated private key, or using deploy keys](https://buildkite.com/docs/agent/v3/github-ssh-keys).
-But for a proof of concept you can encode and copy your own private ssh key like this and paste the result into `buildkite.yaml` where it reads `PASTE_SSH_KEY_HERE`
+You can encode and copy your own ssh key like this and paste the result into `buildkite.yaml` where it reads `PASTE_SSH_KEY_HERE`

 ```
 cat ~/.ssh/id_rsa | base64